MANSION GLOBAL QUOTED JIM BURTNICK IN ONE OF THEIR RECENT ARTICLES ABOUT BUYING A PROPERTY IN TORONTO.

 A lot of people are coming here for the stability of the banking system and for the education.
 Luxury real estate is taking off here and international high-net-worth individuals have it on their radar as a safe, stable, welcoming country in a world that is much more volatile.

 International interest in Canada as a whole is so high that the country’s other major international city, Vancouver, cracked down on foreign buyers by imposing a 15 per cent tax on them last year.
-But regulations like that don’t seem to be coming in Toronto, and the rules in Vancouver only seem to have strengthened the eastern city’s market, with buyers choosing Toronto instead, Mr. Burtnick said.

 Here’s How to Buy